HKU considers research to be an inseparable part of creative practices and art education.

 The arts and culture play an important part in the processes of making meaning, identifying value and providing diverse representations and shared paths to understanding and growth.

 This focus on critically informed creative practices enables us to contribute to developing and shaping meta-cognitive capacities and redefining clusters of skillsets increasingly sought by the work-field.
 Indeed, our proximity to the work-field allows us to establish and sustain meaningful feedback with the cultural and creative sector, as does our participation in regional Q4 and RIS3 activities.

 HKU has a number of Professorships with close cooperation with external stakeholders such as CCi enterprises and representatives, NGOs and public agencies:

 How does HKU organise research?

 The schools, too, formulate themes and needs for research and innovation, as creative research is part of the educational programme.
 The HKU expertise centres focus on compiling and disseminating the insights, knowledge and skills gained in a particular subject.

-HKU adheres to the Code of Conduct for applied research of the Netherlands Association of Universities of Applied Sciences.
+HKU adheres to the Code of Conduct (pdf) for applied research of the Netherlands Association of Universities of Applied Sciences.

-Keep track of the latest news on research and innovation at HKU and subscribe to our newsletter!
+Keep track of the latest news on research and innovation at HKU and subscribe to our bi-monthly newsletter!